Prateekarora1998/Job_Match_Recommendation_Engine/README.md

 # Job Match Recommendation Engine

-Steps to execute the python code and tests are given as follows:

 ### Prerequisite

 * Install Python.
 After the installation, type `python --version` in command prompt or terminal to check for the python installation.